Smart Connections FAQs

 How do I refresh or re-embed a specific note?

-#Use Refresh in the Connections workflow when results for the current note feel stale.
+#Use Refresh connections when results for the current note feel stale.

 I changed embedding models but results did not change.
 Why?